Cordon integrates with Hermes Agent so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 - Creates a scaffold

-- Writes proxy env vars to Hermes’s
+cordon.toml - Writes the standard proxy and CA env vars from

-~/.hermes/.env(HTTPS_PROXY,HTTP_PROXY,https_proxy,http_proxy,SSL_CERT_FILE,REQUESTS_CA_BUNDLE,CURL_CA_BUNDLE) - Installs a cordon agent skill to
+cordon env --scope userto Hermes’s~/.hermes/.env - Installs a cordon agent skill to

 .env is backed up to .env.cordon.bak before any changes are made.